-To exit the frequency list press the SET button or wait 10 seconds until time-out.
+To exit the frequency list press MEM twice or wait 10 seconds until timeout.

-2.4.6 ATR Frequency Tool
+2.4.6 ATR Frequency-Tool

-The ATR Frequency Tool from Version 1.3 supports the ATR833-II.
-With the tool the frequency memory of the ATR833-II can be managed, i.e. frequencies can be added, edited and deleted.
+The ATR Frequency Tool supports the ATR833S from version 1.3.
+With the tool you can manage the frequency memory of the ATR833S, i.e. frequencies can be added, edited and deleted.
 The frequency list can be stored as a file.

 The ATR Frequency Tool can be downloaded from the f.u.n.k.e.
-AVIONICS homepage in the service area under Info / Download.
+AVIONICS homepage in the Service Area under Info / Download.